-The TC647 is a switch mode, fan speed controller for use with brushless DC fans.
+The TC642 is a switch mode fan speed controller for use with brushless DC fans.
 Temperature proportional speed control is accomplished using pulse width modulation (PWM).
-A thermistor (or other voltage output temperature sensor) connected to $\rm V{IN}$ furnishes the required control voltage of 1.25V to 2.65V (typical) for 0% to 100% PWM duty cycle.
+A thermistor (or other voltage output temperature sensor) connected to the $\rm V{IN}$ input furnishes the required control voltage of 1.25V to 2.65V (typical) for 0% to 100% PWM duty cycle.
 Minimum fan speed is set by a simple resistor divider on the $\rm V{MIN}$ input.
 An integrated Start-up Timer ensures reliable motor start-up at turn-on, coming out of shutdown mode or following a transient fault.
 A logic low applied to $\rm V{MIN}$ (Pin 3) causes fan shutdown.

-The TC647 also features Microchip Technology's proprietary FanSenseTM technology for increasing system reliability.
+The TC642 also features Microchip Technology's proprietary FanSenseTM technology for increasing system reliability.
 In normal fan operation, a pulse train is present at SENSE (Pin 5).
 A missing pulse detector monitors this pin during fan operation.
-A stalled, open or unconnected fan causes the TC647 to trigger its Start-up Timer once.
+A stalled, open or unconnected fan causes the TC642 to trigger its Startup Timer once.
 If the fault persists, the FAULT output goes low and the device is latched in its shutdown mode.
+FAULT is also asserted if the PWM reaches 100% duty cycle, indicating a possible thermal runaway situation, although the fan continues to run.
+See Section 5.0, "Typical Applications", for more information and system design guidelines.

-The TC647 is available in the 8-pin plastic DIP, SOIC and MSOP packages and is available in the industrial and extended commercial temperature ranges.
+The TC642 is available in the standard 8-pin plastic DIP, SOIC and MSOP packages and is available in the commercial, extended commercial and industrial temperature ranges.